 Esther does an amazing job of making this approach flexible and doable.
 I personally love her writing style and her fresh and flexible approach to nutrition.

 I personally get fed up with the experts who are intent on tearing down every idea in nutrition that does not fit their specific orientation.
-I know Jonathan feels the same way.
+Jonathan, I know, feels the same way.

 I am recommending this book because calories are not all that matter when it comes to weight loss and body change and you will certainly understand why after reading this book.
-You will find many overlapping ideas in this book compared with Keoni’s and my book.
+You will find many overlapping ideas in this book compared with:

 Here are some cautions as you read it.
 Jonathan is a great marketer.
 I feel very strongly you have to be to get your message out.
 I am personally glad he is a good marketer because I do believe the message he is sending is going to help a ton of people.